Buying

 3) High Costs

 Although having your neighbours over sounds like a great idea, they aren’t going to fund the pool’s heating bill or your yearly maintenance costs.
 Get an idea of what the sellers spend so that you have a better idea of what your financial commitments would be.
 Also, protect yourself from unexpected water-related costs by putting a condition in the offer for a full pool inspection.
+Many home buyers made a purchase dreaming of fun in the sun, only to find themselves weighing the pros and cons of filling in a pool a few years later.
+If you decide it’s what you want, be sure to account for the extra costs that will arise from time to time.

 4) Time Management